 Imagine driving down a busy street, and you’re low on gas.
 At the intersection, you see a gas station, but when you pull up, you see that it’s owned by a company with an unfamiliar logo.
 You feel uneasy about using your credit card in the reader since they haven’t earned your trust and you don’t know they will keep your information safe.
 Ultimately, you get back in the car and fill up at a station you know and trust.

-How to keep your landing pages anxiety free
+How to keep your post-click landing pages anxiety free

-Landing page anxiety drops when a PPC ad and a landing page have strong message match.
+post-click landing page anxiety drops when a PPC ad and a post-click landing page have strong message match.
 When consistency between the two is high, prospects feel comfortable and know that they’ve landed in the right place.
 Here’s a great example of message match:

 WordStream’s message match is strong, and users can immediately tell that they’ve landed in the right place.
 The image, headline, and color scheme are all the same.
 This helps ease the concerns of prospects who aren’t familiar with the brand:

 With post-click landing page forms, marketers traditionally thought that the longer the form, the less likely a prospect will be to complete it.
 But the truth is, things are a bit more complex than that.
 Whether or not a prospect is willing to complete a longer form depends on where they are in your marketing funnel.

 At the top of the marketing funnel, you are trying to build awareness for your brand.
 Top of the funnel offers include:

 In the middle of the marketing funnel, prospects have identified your brand as a potential solution to their problem, and they are trying to get a better feel for what you have to offer.
 Middle of the funnel offers may include: